Instance-JS/Instance/docs/classes/constructor-return-override.md

   }
 }

-// When creating a new instance: const saveButton = new MyCustomButton('Save Data');
+// Now, when creating a new instance: const saveButton = new MyCustomButton('Save Data');

 // The result is the actual HTML Button element, not the MyCustomButton class instance.